 Equilex – 22 September 2017

-As an Almoner, you’ve been inside St Sepulchre-without Newgate, the musicians’ church for the service.
+As an Almoner, you’ve just been inside St Sepulchre-without Newgate, the musicians’ church, for the service.
 The service is always uplifting.
 Surrounded by hundreds of pupils who really know how to sing, you can let loose with total abandon and release both of your notes.

 Outside the church just before 12:30, you spy a strange shape on the footpath creeping towards you.
-Suddenly you realise it is the shadow of Lady Justice (iustitia) from the Old Bailey on the opposite side of the street.
+Suddenly you realise it is the shadow of Lady Justice (Iustitia) from the Old Bailey on the opposite side of the street.
 You swing round 180 degrees and point and shoot.
-And you take this snap:
+And you gather this snap:

 Glorious, eh?
 And then you realise it’s the equinox.
-Excellent timing and titling.
+Exquisite timing and titling for the Equilex.
 And many thanks to your mobile phone.
 Then you can return to events and marching through the streets:

 Who knows, perhaps a small, smelly splinter of my soul was saved.